microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/README.md

-# What The Hack - TrafficControlWithDapr - Coach Guide
+# What The Hack - Traffic Control with Dapr - Coach Guide

 ## Introduction